 For the season, Garvey finished with a .304 BA, 26 HR, 106 RBI, and 200 hits; he finished 6th in the MVP vote, his fifth Top 6 vote in a span of 8 years.

-Overall, from 1974-80, Garvey played in all but 8 games, averaging .311 with 23 HR, 104 RBI, and 201 hits.
+Overall, from 1974-80, Garvey played in all but eight games, averaging .311 with 23 HR, 104 RBI, and 201 hits.
 During those 8 seasons, Garvey had 4 in which he hit .300 or better, swatted at least 20 HR, drove in at least 100, and rapped 200 or more hits.
-The only other players to reach these 4 benchmarks between ’74 and ’80 were Jim Rice (3 times) along with George Brett and Cecil Cooper (once each).
+The only other players to reach these four benchmarks between ’74 and ’80 were Jim Rice (3 times) along with George Brett and Cecil Cooper (once each).

-As we’ll discuss later, there are many more relevant statistics than BA, HR, RBI, and Hits but in the 1970s, these were the key numbers that fans and writers cared about.
+As we’ll discuss later, there are many more relevant statistics than BA, HR, RBI, and Hits, but in the 1970s, these were the key numbers that fans and writers cared about.

 1981: Strike Season